Takosaga/Takosaga/README.md

 ### [Automated Proliferation Assessment (Computer Vision for a Medical Use Case)](https://github.com/Takosaga/EHH-2025)

-Challenge: It is time consuming to manually mark positive growth in cells to detech tumors.
+Challenge: It is time consuming to manually mark positive growth in cells to detect tumors.

 Results: We labled and fine-tuned a YOLO model to detect growths in a given area selected in an area of a cell.